bifferos/afterpkg/README.md

 can also combine with -j XX make options for packages that support it.
 You can do this with the before scripts.

+JDK
+===

+The Oracle JDK download cannot be automated as you must login now.
+Please put the JDK into ~/.afterpkg/downloads/development/jdk on the target system so the build can pick it up if you're building packages that depend on it.